tmtxt/tmtxt.github.com/_drafts/2020-03-15-message-queue-2.md

 A message queue is an asynchronous inter-service communication pattern.
 It is a temporary place to store the data, the operation, waiting for the message receiver to process.
-It encourages decoupling of logic and components in the system, provides a lightweight and unified protocol for communication between different services (written in different languages) and is perfectly suitable for Microservice design.
+It encourages decoupling logic and components in the system, provides a lightweight and unified protocol for communication between different services (written in different languages) and is perfectly suitable for Microservice design.
 A good message queue must satisfy these criteria